Cohort 1 Grantees

 Growing Together: Empowering Schools and Communities to Connect with Local Food Systems

 Chariho Regional School District is located in Washington County, known for its farming roots.
-Partnerships include family-owned farms and markets, a local museum, food hub, community food pantry, and several coalitions.
-The district contracts with a food service management company, which is a committed partner in increasing local procurement.
-Key strategies include the use of hydroponic towers and dehydrators, and supporting dozens of paid high school interns across CHARIHOtech’s pathways, which focus on directly connecting them to local farms.
+Partnerships included family-owned farms and markets, a local museum, food hub, community food pantry, and several coalitions.
+Key activities included the use of hydroponic towers and dehydrators, and supporting dozens of paid high school interns across CHARIHOtech’s pathways, which focus on directly connecting them to local farms.

 Concrete School District